 My dad came out to spend a few days with us which was downright fantastic and pretty cool.
 Most of the time was filled with the common weekend stuff — family whatnot, some schoolwork (on a Saturday, no less) and an evening around a backyard campfire.
-At one point Emily sent the boys to get some groceries from Meijer.
+At one it was decided that the boys would go get some groceries from Meijer.
 “The boys” include me, our sons, and my dad, affectionately known as Oompah to Mac and Zac.
 Oompah is an honest attempt to pronounce Grandpa by a wee toddler, circa 2007.
 It has since stuck and sticks well.
 The nod to Gene Wilder and his orange staff is not unnoticed.

 Anyway, we went to get some groceries from Meijer.
 If you’re not familiar, Meijer is a Michigan-based chain of superstores that sells pretty much everything from housewares to food, clothes and even fine cutlery.
 It’s a one stop shop.
 Some Michiganders call it Meijer’s because 1) it was started by a guy named Fred Meijer and 2) we pluralize everything like this: Ford’s, Kroger’s, Penney’s, GM’s, Burger King’s, Taco Bell’s, and the seldom heard Taco’s bell.

 We made an obligatory stop in the Halloween department, what with it already being September and the pre-Valentines sale already in progress the next aisle over.
 They’re coming up with some rather creative costumes for kids of all ages, which means that juvenile boys who laugh at fart jokes are especially drawn to the absurdity of costume.
 My boys tried every mask on and really explored the space.
 A giant Trump face?
 It fits and goes well with an on the spot monologue about twitter and walls.
 A Hillary mask?
 Sure thing — along with a sales pitch for her tell-all book.
 And then they found the horse heads.